mandolyte/uw-journal/research/Scripture Burrito/README.md

 3. Parascriptural - includes anything indexed by book, chapter, verse that is not Scripture, e.g. commentaries or syntactic notes.
 4. Peripheral - any other resource related to Scripture

+*They come in different **flavors**:*
+Burritos exist in a number of flavors.
+Flavors are distinguished by their FlavorType and reference system.

+A reference system identifies the way that a resource is referenced and navigated.
+For instance, a resource may use BCV (book, chapter, verse).

+*Burritos have ingredients:*
+Burritos contain ingredients.
+An ingredient is a file-like resource with a mime-type and, optionally, a scope or role.

+This specification places no constraints on the file layout used for ingredients but strongly recommends they be placed in a ingredients/ directory.
+It is further recommended that application-specific files be placed within a sub-directory under this.